jessesquires/PresenterKit/README.md

 ### :warning: This is still a work in-progress :warning:

 # PresenterKit
-*Swifty presentation controllers for iOS*
+*Swifty view controller presentation for iOS*

 ## About